 “Almost every second company (49 percent) is looking for candidates with dual vocational training and is unsuccessful of the companies with job filling difficulties.
 If you look at all companies and not just those that have job filling problems, this corresponds to 23 percent.”

 Occupational qualifications, especially vocational training, are in demand on the job market and are difficult to recruit.
 In combination with succession planning and talent management, talent identification can ensure that qualified employees and talents receive special attention in personnel development.
 In addition, there is also a competitive advantage when companies are less dependent on expensive recruiting because their own talents are built up and retained.

 Succession management process

-Succession management is a continuous process that is part of a human resources development strategy.
+Succession management is an ongoing process that must be integrated into a people development strategy.

 An exemplary and simple process of succession management is broken down below.

 In this phase, company positions and roles are identified, essential for achieving the company goal and its success.
 Often these are positions that one or a few people only occupy.